 Recent hands-on experience (within the last 5 years):

-- Demonstrated experience in the operation mobile plant/equipment relevant to aviation operations
+• demonstrated experience in the operation of mobile plant/equipment relevant to aviation operations

-- Experience in the operation mobile plant/equipment, in the following fields – agricultural, snowfields, forestry, civil construction or mining environment or similar
+• experience in the operation of mobile plant/equipment, in the following fields: agricultural, snowfields, forestry, civil construction or mining environment or similar